Stone Soup (comic strip): Publication history

 It is common for strip storylines to consist of household arguments that are not resolved.
 Unlike many strips, the characters do age, but at a very slow rate.
 Val has celebrated her 38th and 39th birthdays in the strip; Alix and Holly were 9 and 12 when the strip began, and are now 10 and 13.

-On 15 June 2020, Jan Eliot announced her retirement and that Stone Soup will end on 26 July 2020.
+On 15 June 2020, Jan Eliot announced her retirement and that Stone Soup would end on 26 July 2020.

 Symbology

 The strip was named for the folk tale about Stone Soup, with the focus that good things can be created with small contributions from many sources.

 Characters

-Main Characters
+Main characters

 Sisters Valerie (Val) and Joan live across the fence from each other.